Abel Helman: In Ashland

 Ashland, named after their old home county in Ohio, became their permanent place of residence.
 From that time on, Helman was closely associated with the community's growth and its surrounding development.

 The boundaries of his farm extended north and south along what is now First Avenue above the Chautauqua grove and west on what is now Nutley Street, then north through what is now the old North School grounds almost to Bear Creek.
 As the town developed, he sold off much of his original tract, but at the time of his death was still occupying about 10 acre of the northern part of the claim.

 As Ashland grew Helman joined with other settlers in many works of public improvement.
 They built the first sawmill on the banks of Ashland Creek, and the first flour mill which occupied a site near the center of the city that is now Lithia Park.
 They were forced to endure many hardships and privations incident to pioneer life and in the early days faced constant danger of Indian attack.
-Helman was with those who defended the interests of the pioneers in the Rogue River Wars of 1855 and 1856, being stationed at a fort on Wagner Creek.
-His commission as a first lieutenant of the Mountain Rangers, Company A, of the First Regiment, First Brigade, Oregon Militia, was dated December 20, 1865.
-Helman was elected captain of the Rangers in 1866.
-He became the first postmaster of Ashland in 1855 and continued in that position for twenty-seven years.

 Associations

 Helman was a member of numerous fraternal orders and similar associations.
 He ranked high in the Independent Order of Odd Fellows (I.O.O.F.), having a wide acquaintance among the order throughout the state.
 He was one of the first members of Ashland Lodge, No. 45, I.O.O.F., and for many years served as one of its officers, filling every position in the subordinate lodge.
 In 1892, he was grand master of the grand lodge of Oregon.
 He became a member and past patriarch of the Pilot Rock encampment and he was also grand patriarch of the grand encampment of Oregon.
-For two years he was grand representative from Oregon to the sovereign grand lodge sessions and he was also prominent in the Rebekah Lodge.
+For two years he was grand representative from Oregon to the sovereign grand lodge sessions and he was also prominent in the International Association of Rebekah Assemblies, the auxiliary organization to Independent Order of Odd Fellows.

 Legacy

-Helman died on 5 March 1910, at the age of 85, and was interred with the honors of the Rebekah Lodge.
+Helman died on March 5, 1910, at the age of 85, and was interred with the honors of the Rebekah Lodge.

 Helman Elementary school in Ashland, Oregon is named for him.